Previous

 Species Description

-This small rattlesnake is named for the Hopi People which share its geographic area.
+Fun fact: This small rattlesnake is named for the Hopi people which share its geographic area.
 The Hopi often used snakes, including this species, in ceremonial practices.
 Rattlesnakes were believed to be a blessing of rain and fertility.
+Their association with water likely came from increased activity following rain events.